 The State Violence Research Network, currently based in the School of Arts, Languages, and Cultures at the University of Manchester is an interdisciplinary project designed to bring together researchers, activists, and interested parties to discuss the forms of and responses to state violence.

 Comprised of a general membership, as well as more focused Working Groups, the SVRN hosts a number of events each year and runs an annual international conference.
-The theme for the 2020 Conference is Riot, Rebellion, Resistance, Repression: Representations of and Responses to Protest, Policing, and Power Since 1900.
+The theme for the 2021 Conference is The Spaces of State Violence.

 In addition to a listserv mailing list, the SVRN also hosts a Discord server, for both general and specific discussion and as a space for membership engagement.
 You can join the Discord server by clicking here.